sedouri/fauxdom/README.md

 FauxDOM is meant to parse HTML the same way browsers do, while also being as fast as possible.
 Some compromises were made for performance reasons that make FauxDOM treat some less-than-valid HTML different from a standards-compliant browser.
 With this in mind, any major structural differences between what FauxDOM produces and what a browser produces *should* be safe to view as a problem with the HTML document itself.
 However, if you come across a scenario where you believe FauxDOM is incorrect, and this same issue hasn't been reported yet, feel free to [open a new issue](../../issues/new).

-Having a *mostly* standards-compliant DOM API means that some parts of FauxDOM's implementation of the standards fully work, while others either don't or are different in some way.
+Having a *mostly* standards-compliant DOM API means that some parts of FauxDOM's implementation of the standards fully work, while others either don't or are different in some regard.
 The [documentation](docs/DOM.md) will list properties and methods as either **standard**, **semi-standard** (when their behaviour is different from the standard), or **non-standard** to give you a more clear idea of how FauxDOM differs from the standard DOM API.

 ### What Works